 The constant $\gamma$ is a hyper-parameter of PINNs, known as the {\it equation weight} \cite{van2021}, which balances the contribution of the condition loss and equation loss in the final cost function $J({\bf y, w})$.
-For the Bousinessq equations, we choose $\gamma = 0.1$ for the optimal training performance.
+For Boussinesq, we choose $\gamma = 0.1$ for optimal training performance.

-The optimization methods for PINN training are based on gradient descent.
-Two commonly used approaches are {\it Adam} and {\it L-BFGS}.
-Adam \cite{kingma2014}, whose name is derived from the phrase \emph{adaptive moment}, is a first-order gradient-based optimization algorithm based on adaptive estimates of lower-order moments.
-L-BFGS \cite{liu1989}, standing for \emph{Limited-memory Broyden–Fletcher–Goldfarb–Shanno} algorithm, is a quasi-Newton second-order gradient-based optimization method, which improves optimization using second derivatives.
+The common optimization methods used for PINN training are {\it Adam} \cite{kingma2014} and {\it L-BFGS} \cite{liu1989}.
 Despite the fact that no optimization method guarantees the convergence to a global minimum, our empirical experience, consistent with prior studies \cite{markidis2021}, shows that Adam performs better at avoiding local minima, while L-BFGS has a faster convergence rate throughout the training.
-Thus, we use Adam first for 40,000 iterations and then L-BFGS for 100,000 iterations to derive the self-similar solution for the Bousinessq equations.
+Thus, we use Adam first for 100,000 iterations and then L-BFGS for 250,000 iterations to search for the self-similar solution for the Bousinessq equations.
 Figure \ref{fig:collo}(b) shows the convergence of the cost function $J({\bf y, w})$ throughout the training iterations.